runem/lit-analyzer/README.md

 See [Configuring the plugin](#configuring-the-plugin) for more information regarding how to configure the plugin.

-## Features
+# Features

-### Attribute type checking
+## Attribute type checking

 `lit-plugin` type checks all attributes assignment, both on your own elements, library elements and built in elements.
 You will also get the following warnings:

 -   Warning if you assign a complex type without using the `.` modifier.
 -   Warning if you use the `?` modifier on a non-boolean type.

-### Automatically pick up on lit-elements
+## Automatically pick up on lit-elements

 If you define a `lit-element` custom element somewhere in your code `lit-plugin` will automatically pick up on it.
 Then it will provide auto-import functionality, type checking and code completion out of the box by looking at `@property` decorators on the element.

-I'm also working on picking up "non-lit-element" custom elements by looking at the `observedAttributes` method.
+I'm working on supporting `static get properties()` and picking up "non-lit-element" custom elements by looking at `static get observedAttributes()`.

-### Support for dependencies that extend the global HTMLElementTagNameMap
+## Support for dependencies that extend the global HTMLElementTagNameMap

 If a dependency extends the global `HTMLElementTagNameMap` this plugin will pick up on the map between the tag name and the class.
 Below you will see an example of what to add to your library typescript definition files if you want type checking support for a given html tag.